JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 [Erich Friedman’s chess snake puzzles](https://www2.stetson.edu/~efriedma/puzzle/snake/) - the extra information is in the form of chess pieces!
 [Para’s Puzzle Site](https://puzzleparasite.blogspot.com/search?q=snake) (link is to search results for their snake puzzles).

+There's a type of physical puzzle called a snake cube, where you have a long string connecting small 1x1 cubes together in a snake-like shape, and you need to turn the snake into a 3x3 or 4x4 cube.
+I had one of these to practice on when I was younger, and would pretend that I hadn't seen them before and then solve it in 2 seconds.

 -----